I am interviewing Nino to share his tips on how to get the best food in Barcelona or simply the most suitable restaurants depending on the occasion:

 Santoni Cafetería Vegana: a tiny place offering very low price menus and good quality

-La Perla Negra in Via Laietana: a traditional Italian restaurant
+La Perla Negra in Via Laietana: one of the best traditional Italian restaurants of Barcelona

 Gino’s is also a place that offers special menus for celiac